bhisaac/5eFP/5eFP-SRD.md

 # Your Turn

 On your turn, you can move a distance up to your speed and take one action.
-You decide whether to move first or take your action first.
+You decide whether to move first or take your action first, and you can split up your movement before and after taking an action.
 Your speed—sometimes called your walking speed—is noted on your character sheet.

 You also have access to your reaction, a special action that can be taken during your turn or on someone else's.